COSI’s Lost Egypt Exhibition

 For more videos from opening weekend, check out COSI’s YouTube Channel!

-Video: Moving the Mummy
+Video: Moving the Mummy by COSI

 Today, we moved “Annie” our mummy to her new glass encased home where she will be on display through September 7, 2009.
 You could hear a pin drop as we rolled her down the hallway.

-Video: Lost Egypt Artifact Installation
+Video: Lost Egypt Artifact Installation by COSI

 Today we unpacked artifacts from the Brooklyn Museum as well as the coffin and mummy from the Philadelphia Academy of Natural Sciences!

-Video: Installation Walkthrough
+Video: Installation Walkthrough by COSI

 May 12, 2009, 4:19 pm